SoftDev4Research/4OSS-lesson/UsefulLinks.md

 ***Your pull-requests are welcome.***

+You can use Ctrl+ click to open links in a new tab.

 ## 4OSS - 4 recommendations for open source software

 - 4 OSS Lesson https://softdev4research.github.io/4OSS-lesson/ and [repo](https://github.com/SoftDev4Research/4OSS-lesson)